Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: Market Outcomes in the Absence of Regulation

 To investigate the impacts of AVs on the multimodal transportation system, we gradually reduce the cost of AVs, i.e., $C_{av}$, to simulate the scenario in which technological progress makes AVs less expensive over time, resulting in the ride-hailing industry's gradual acceptance of AVs.
 To this end, we fix all other model parameters, solve the game problem under distinct $C_{av}$ based on Algorithm \ref{algorithm1}, examine how the evolution of AV technology affects the market outcomes in the absence of regulations, and evaluate transport equity using Theil coefficient based on (\ref{Theil_coefficient}).
 The results are presented in Figure \ref{fig:TNC_no_reg}-\ref{fig:modal_share_no_reg}.
 Figure \ref{fig:TNC_no_reg} shows TNC's operational strategy and corresponding outcomes under distinct $C_{av}$.
 As the cost of AV reduces, the ride fare of TNC trips decreases (Figure \ref{fig:base_fare_no_reg}), the number of vehicles on the ride-hailing platform increases (Figure \ref{fig:total_number_vehicles_no_reg}), and the profit of the platform improves (Figure \ref{fig:TNC_profit_no_reg}).
 These results are intuitive since the reduction in AV cost lowers the marginal cost of AMoD services and thus both the TNC platform and passengers are direct beneficiaries of AV deployment.
 However, a less intuitive insight is that the spatial distribution of AMoD services is unbalanced: \begin{itemize} \item Idle AVs are highly concentrated in the urban core (solid lines in Figure \ref{fig:number_idle_vehicle_no_reg}), indicating that the platform prefers to deploy idle vehicles in high-demand areas.
 This is intuitive because TNC has higher utilization of AVs and higher potential profits in high-demand areas, which promotes it to deploy more idle vehicles to attract passengers from urban centers.
 However, the geographical concentration of ride-hailing vehicles will not only exacerbate traffic congestion in the urban core, but also leads to spatial inequality in the waiting time/service quality across distinct zones. \item As AV cost reduces, the number of idle vehicles increases in both high-demand and low-demand areas of the city, but the gap of service quality between high-demand and low-demand areas is further enlarged (i.e., compare solid and dashed lines in Figure \ref{fig:number_idle_vehicle_no_reg}).
-This indicates that without regulatory intervention, lowering the cost of AV will promote the proliferation of AVs, but at the same time exacerbate the existing spatial inequality gaps in the multimodal transportation network. \end{itemize}
+This indicates that without regulatory intervention, lowering the cost of AV will promote the proliferation of AVs, but at the same time exacerbate the existing spatial inequality gaps in the multimodal transportation network. \item AMoD services exhibit economies of scale, which contributes to the spatial disparity in AMoD services and exacerbates spatial inequity.
+To fully utilize the scale economies of AMoD services, the TNC platform disproportionally deploys idle vehicles in the urban center (Figure \ref{fig:number_idle_vehicle_no_reg}) since it has a higher potential passenger demand, which could exhibit stronger economies of scale and generate higher potential profits.
+As AV cost reduces, the impacts of scale economies become more significant, which exacerbates the geographic concentration of TNC services and enlarges spatial inequity gaps (see Figure \ref{fig:idle_AV_scale_04}-\ref{fig:T_scale}).
+A detailed exploration of the impacts of scale economies can be found in Appendix~E. \end{itemize}